 Coaxial heater temperature calibration

 The temperature of the coaxial heater was calibrated by constructing a thermocouple probe from 0.025 mm diameter thermocouple alloy wire (T1 and T2 alloys, Goodfellow) threaded inside a 500 mm length of 0.25 mm i.d. capillary chromatography column.
-This thermocouple was then threaded inside the coaxial heater, to record the temperature of the heater.
+This thermocouple was then threaded inside the coaxial heater (just like the capillary column during GC operation), to record the temperature of the heater.
 The recorded temperature could then be used to calibrate the coaxial heater resistance.

 Heating uniformity